Spring Break in New Mexico: Activities in Farmington

 Mesa Verde National Park

-Mesa Verde National Park is another ancient site, this time northwest of Farmington right over the border in Colorado.
+Mesa Verde National Park is another ancient site, this time northwest of Farmington, a 90-minute drive into Colorado.
 You’ll experience a beautiful scenic drive on the way there, then be greeted with historic cliff-dwelling homes.
 They also have seasonal ranger programs to learn more.
+Not only that, but this park is recognized as an International Dark Sky Park and World Heritage Site.

 Chaco Culture National Historic Park